-- 1. A six-monthly progress report and environmental management report must be submitted to the MET starting from the date of commencement of operations. - 2.
-All provisions of the Nature Conservation Ordinance, Ordinance 4 of 1975 and all amendments to this ordinance and Regulations Relating to Nature Conservation, GN 240 of 1976, with all amendments or any legislation that replaces it must be complied with. - 3.
-All provisions of the Environmental Management Act, Act 7 of 2007, must be complied with. - 4.
-Provisions of any other legislation pertaining to any aspect of the environment must be complied with. - 5.
-Strict compliance with all conditions in the Environmental Contract and appendices. - 6.
-No movement outside of the EPL area except when in transit between the entrance to the PA and the EPL area will be allowed.
-Such transit will be on a specified route. - 7.
-A detailed site inspection will be carried out in conjunction with MET staff prior to commencement of any prospecting activities to establish access routes to target areas. - 8.
-No motor bike, 3-wheeler or quad bike of any nature will be allowed to be used in an EPL for any purpose. - 9.
-No hunting, catching or wilfully disturbing any animal is allowed. - 10.
-No boating will be allowed on any river or water body unless it is within the operations detailed on the operational documentation. - 11.
-No gathering of firewood or driftwood for any purpose will be allowed. - 12.
-No pets of any description will be allowed. - 13.
-No firearms, bows, crossbows, catapults or other weapons.
-Weapons for security purposes must be motivated and registered with the officer in charge of the area. - 14.
-Traveling will be confined to an agreed-upon track network.
-New tracks will be kept to a minimum. - 15.
-All waste must be removed from the license area to a waste disposal unit.
+1. A six-monthly progress report and environmental management report must be submitted to the MET.

+2. All provisions of the Nature Conservation Ordinance, Ordinance 4 of 1975 and all amendments to this ordinance and Regulations Relating to Nature Conservation, GN 240 of 1976, with all amendments or any legislation that replaces it must be complied with including the banning of plastic bags in the game park.

+3. All provisions of the Environmental Management Act, Act 7 of 2007, must be complied with.

+4. Provisions of any other legislation pertaining to any aspect of the environment must be complied with.

+5. Strict compliance with all conditions in the Environmental Contract and appendices.

+6. No movement outside of the EPL area except when in transit between the entrance to the PA and the EPL area will be allowed.
+Such transit will be on a specified route.

+7. A detailed site inspection will be carried out in conjunction with MET staff prior to commencement of any prospecting activities to establish access routes to target areas.

+8. No motor bike, 3-wheeler or quad bike of any nature will be allowed to be used in an EPL for any purpose.

+9. No hunting, catching or wilfully disturbing any animal, plants and avifauna is allowed.

+10. No boating will be allowed on any river or water body unless it is within the operations detailed on the operational documentation.

+11. No gathering of firewood or driftwood for any purpose will be allowed.

+12. No pets of any description will be allowed.

+13. No firearms, bows, crossbows, catapults or other weapons.
+Weapons for security purposes must be motivated and registered with the officer in charge of the area.

+14. Traveling will be confined to an agreed-upon track network.
+New tracks will be kept to a minimum.

+15. All waste must be removed from the license area to a waste disposal unit.
 No waste to be disposed of within the PA.
 A suitable scavenger and wind proof storage facility must be constructed to store waste material prior to transportation out of the area.
 Waste may be burnt on site and the ash and non-burn-able residue must be removed as described above.
-Attention must be given to wind conditions and all necessary measures must be taken to prevent wind distribution of rubbish.
-All fuel and lubricant waste products must be disposed of at a suitable facility outside of the PA. - 16.
-Suitable and effective traps or pans must be used at vehicle or machinery refueling points.
-Soil contaminated with fuel or oil must be immediately dug up and stored in a safe place for later removal to a suitable disposal facility. - 17.
-Under no circumstances may any waste material of any nature be disposed of in any water body or river. - 18.
-All structures are to be temporary. - 19.
-Toilets of a 'long drop' or pit latrine type must be put up immediately.
+Attention must be given to wind (especially with the eastern and south-western wind) conditions and all necessary measures must be taken to prevent wind distribution of rubbish.
+All fuel and lubricant waste products must be disposed of at a suitable facility outside of the Namib Naukluft Park.

+16. Suitable and effective traps or pans must be used at vehicle or machinery refuelling points.
+Soil contaminated with fuel or oil must be immediately dug up and stored in a safe place for later removal to a suitable disposal facility.

+17. Under no circumstances may any waste material of any nature be disposed of in any water body or river.

+18. All structures are to be temporary.

+19. Mobile toilets (of a 'long drop' or pit latrine type) may be brought to site.
 The use of chemical toilets will not be acceptable, as there is the problem of disposing of the chemical residue.
-Any toilet must be constructed away from any river to prevent contamination. - 20.
-Harvesting of reeds or other natural materials for construction or other purposes will not be allowed. - 21.
-Transgressions of any provisions of the Nature Conservation Ordinance or its amendments will be dealt with severely.
+Any toilet must be constructed away from any river to prevent contamination.

+20. Harvesting of reeds or other natural materials for construction or other purposes will not be allowed.

+21. Transgressions of any provisions of the Nature Conservation Ordinance or its amendments will be dealt with severely.
 Second-time offenders will be asked to leave the park.

-5.3 COMPLIANCE TO ENVIRONMENTAL PERMITS
+5.3.
+COMPLIANCE TO ENVIRONMENTAL PERMITS